clhenrick/portfolio/_posts/blog/2016-12-22-mpg-habitat-restoration-map.md

 - **Leaflet** for displaying geographic data and handling map interactions
 - **EMCAScript 2015 (ES6)** for leveraging the latest features in Javascript
 - **Gulp, Browserify,** and **Babel** as a front-end build system
-- **Marked** for handling the conversion and sanitization of markdown text into HTML

 and the following "backend" web services: